SLEEPYBQ/sleepybq.github.io/index.md

 - **Pattern Recognition:** video representation learning, action recognition

 ## News
+- **[Aug.
+2025]** Our paper about Intent Inference in Moving Target Selection is accepted by ACM MM (oral), and we get the outstanding paper award!
 - **[Jun.
 2025]** Graduated!
 I earned my bachelor's degree through an exciting joint program between Shandong University (SDU) and the Australian National University (ANU).
 - **[Apr.
 2025]** I participate in CHI 2025.
 - **[Mar.
 2025]** Our paper about [Stereotyped Movement Recognition](https://ieeexplore.ieee.org/abstract/document/10778548) is selected as J-BHI featured article.